vmplacco/linemake/README.md

 # `linemake` Atomic and Molecular Line List Generator

-:warning: this branch has a different set of CH lines (more info TBD)
+:warning: This branch has a different set of CH lines (see `https://github.com/alexji/linemake`)

 ## About